remrem/bogotext-chapo-img/README.md

 # bogotext-chapo-img
-add support for img (and other html) in chapo
+add support for img in chapo

 ## Attention !